 One of the best parts about spring is the abundance of outdoor markets and food trucks, and the Queens International Night Market is just one of those awesome events.

-Though the Queens Night Market was unfortunately cancelled due to the pandemic in 2020, it fortunately returned last year in 2021, and the fan favorite market will once again take over Meadows Corona Park starting April 16th for a “sneak preview.”
+Though the Queens Night Market was unfortunately cancelled due to the pandemic in 2020, it fortunately returned just one year later in 2021, and the fan favorite market will once again take over Meadows Corona Park starting Saturday, April 15th for a “sneak preview.”

 This family-friendly experience will feature dozens of independent vendors selling all sorts of food, merchandise, and art.
 Live music and performances can be expected with a lineup soon to follow.

-Tickets for the sneak preview events will be available for advanced purchase for $5.
+Tickets for the sneak preview events are available for advanced purchase for $5.
 If any tickets are not sold, they will be offered for $8 at the door.
 Children under 12 are free.

 The best part about it all?
 The price cap on almost all food options is $5 (with several $6 exceptions)!
 According to the founder of QNM, John Wang,